Start putting numbers behind the changes you’re making.

 Engagement rates among employees

 While less tied to quantitative metrics, improvements to engagement rates among your employees is a common benefit of an increased number of employee-driven innovation efforts.
 These improvements will shine through on employee surveys, lower turnover rates, and increased productivity.
-Or if you’re using an idea management system, you’ll see improvements to the activity on your platform through idea posting, comments, votes, and overall participation.
+Or if you’re using an idea management tool, you’ll see improvements to the activity on your platform through idea posting, comments, votes, and overall participation.

 Number of ideas implemented